 The Racing Rules of Sailing for 2013-2016 are available on the ISAF website, and the US Prescriptions are available at the link above.
 US Sailing publishes a printed version that includes all of the ISAF rules as well as the US Prescriptions.
-The US Sailing rulebook is available through the US Sailing Web Store, by calling 1-800-US-SAIL1 (1-800-877-2451), or from marine supply stores such as West Marine.
+The US Sailing rulebook is available through the US Sailing Web Store, by calling 1-800-US-SAIL1 (1-800-877-2451), or from some marine suppliers.

 Have there been any changes since the last rulebook?